-The ZENworks Agent enforces your user-assigned policies only when you are logged in to your user directory (Microsoft Active Directory or Novell eDirectory).
+The ZENworks Adaptive Agent enforces your user-assigned policies only when you are logged in to your user directory (Microsoft Active Directory or Novell eDirectory).
 If you are not logged in, you can log in through the ZENworks Configuration Management login screen.
-To do so, right-click the ZENworks icon in the notification area, then click Sign in.
+To do so, right-click the opinion in the notification area, then click Login.

-The ZENworks Agent always enforces the device-assigned policies regardless of whether or not you are logged in.
+The Adaptive Agent always enforces the device-assigned policies regardless of whether or not you are logged in.
 Therefore, device-assigned policies are enforced for all users of the device.

-4.2 Viewing Policies
+3.2 Viewing Policies